FloatingArrayDesign/FAModel/famodel/irma/schedulerREADME.md

 # Scheduler Mathematical Formulation (as implemented in scheduler.py)

 This document describes the mathematical formulation of the scheduling problem solved by the `Scheduler` class, using multiple decision variables and following the numbering and naming conventions in `scheduler.py`.
-Incomplete constraints are marked as **TODO**.

 ## Sets and Indices
 - $T$: Set of tasks, $t = 0, \ldots, T-1$